 Not every beach bar becomes a landmark.
 But then not every bar has scenes filmed in it for a major motion picture.
 That’s part of the world-famous Elbo Room, which dates back to 1938.

 In 1960, Connie Francis, George Hamilton and Yvette Mimieux hit Fort Lauderdale to film Where The Boys Are.
 The Elbo Room was right in the thick of it.
-Soon after, Fort Lauderdale become known as the mecca for spring breakers, and the tradition continues today.
+Soon after, Fort Lauderdale became known as the mecca for spring breakers.
 Enjoy Elbo Room’s “reverse” happy hour from 9-11 p.m., plus second-floor views of the Atlantic.